ReaalSATYAM/EDGE-Early-Detection-For-Geohazard-Events/README.md

 ## 4️ Final Dataset Structure

 The final dataset is stored as: shimla_final_grid.csv

+**Important:**
+If you are using your own dataset, it should include all the necessary features as described above.
+The sample dataset (Shimla) used for this project can be accessed here: [Sample Dataset](https://drive.google.com/file/d/119QRZ39XpEG4ovcSEEulwdMSLO3PP0cW/view?usp=sharing)

 ### Core Columns